Are Online Casinos Legal?

 Spain

 flag spainAll forms of online gambling in Spain are legal and regulated by the General Directorate for the Regulation of Gambling Activities.
-The latter is also the one to issue licenses to foreign gambling operators, which need to first receive a general license and then another, specific license, depending on the type of casino games they intend to offer to local residents.
+The latter is also the one to issue licences to foreign gambling operators, which need to first receive a general licence and then another, specific licence, depending on the type of casino games they intend to offer to local residents.

-At the present moment, operators can acquire licenses for offering poker, bingo, slots, table games like blackjack, baccarat and roulette, exchange betting, fixed-odds sports betting, and fixed-odds horse race betting.
-The majority of specific licenses are valid for a period of five years, with the exception of those for table games which expire within three years of issuing.
+At the present moment, operators can acquire licences for offering poker, bingo, slots, table games like blackjack, baccarat and roulette, exchange betting, fixed-odds sports betting, and fixed-odds horse race betting.
+The majority of specific licences are valid for a period of five years, with the exception of those for table games which expire within three years of being issued.
 Also, there are taxes of 25% on the gross revenue of the licensed online gaming providers.

 Italy